antonioalexandre1984/QrCode_Generator/README.md

 John Virtual Card is a design of a virtual card for John Doe, a fictional character who is used to test the John Company's identification system.

+# introduction

+João is tired of using business cards for his business.
+He liked having a picture on his phone so that people scanning it could see all their data on one page.

 ## 🚀 Starting

 These instructions will allow you to get a working copy of the project on your local machine for development and testing purposes.